kapok-lang/kapok/doc/guide/data-type.md

    )
   ```

-  The identifier `true` is only allowed to used as argument key, the same rule applies to `false` and `nil`.
+  The identifier `true` is not allowed to be used as argument key, the same rule applies to `false` and `nil`.
 Please use another name as you could always find one.

-  Notice that Clojure and other Lisp dialects based on Erlang VM, such as LFE and Joxa don't support key-value arguments for function.
+  Notice that Clojure and other Lisp dialects based on Erlang VM, such as LFE and Joxa don't support keyword arguments for function.

 3. map accessors and constants